adamvan101/RayTracer/readme.txt

 Files in /resources/ directory are not mine.
-All c++ source code is under license.
+All c/c++ source code is under license.